silverace71/ez-portainer-install/README.md

 ---
 ### ***CREDIT***
 - silverace_71 - writing code (this is my first script) and taking some from pouter
-- [ckissane](https://github.com/ckissane) - for writing out the sudo check and helping silverace_71 learn some basic python stuff
+- [ckissane](https://github.com/ckissane) - for helping silverace_71 learn some basic python stuff